 La Laiterie du Berger supplies fresh dairy products to a network of more than 18,000 retailers in Senegal.
 The milk comes from livestock farmers in the north of the country.
 The company wants to expand and is building a new logistics centre in Sandiara to satisfy the constantly growing demand for dairy products from Senegal’s population.
 Read more

-Invest for Jobs supports the Local Administrative Entities Development Agency in providing matching grants and complementary trainings to innovative business partnerships in eight Rwandan districts.
-This enables companies to grow as well as to create and preserve jobs – especially for the country’s poorer rural population.
+Invest for Jobs supported the Local Administrative Entities Development Agency in Rwanda to provide matching grants and complementary trainings to innovative business partnerships.
+Originally intended to help companies stay in business and preserve jobs after Covid-19, the grants also supported them to grow and create new jobs in rural areas.
 Read more

 The Centre for Management and Rural Economy (CGER) is the only management consultancy and accountancy network specialising in the rural sector in Senegal.
 Supported by Invest for Jobs, it is working to improve its existing services and developing new offerings with a view to growing its client portfolio.
 Benefiting from better support, clients will be able to invest and recruit more workers.
 Read more